 For, as Plato, Montesquie, Marx, Madison, Hamilton, and others knew too well, a government like a Democracy can be corrupted by extreme equality and extreme inequality and collapse into a tyrannical government just as easily as an aristocracy can become an oligarchy (see also: how inequality corrupts democracy).

 Luckily, Aristotle and the other thinkers like America’s founders gave us the tools we need to avoid such unfortunate events.
 So then, we’ll examine not only Plato’s types of governments, but also the virtues and vices of the type and some tips for defending the Republic.22.
 Democracy and Majority Rule (I).

 How to Stop a Would-Be Tyrant

 Castro was not stopped, his brother now runs Cuba.
-The North Korean Kim family were not stopped, they rule a nation so equal we no longer call it democracy, we call it despotism.
-In any nation, in any era, when a Tyrant has ceased power, the cycle is perpetuated.
+The North Korean Kim family were not stopped, they rule a nation so unequal we no longer call it democracy, we call it despotism.
+In any nation, in any era, when a Tyrant has seized power, the cycle is perpetuated.
 And while each new phase gives another round of hope, history doesn’t show us many peaceful ends to tyranny (outside our American revolution).

 For those who don’t want to be subjected to decades of rule with glimpses of hope, action must be taken sooner.

 The best way to stop a tyrant is to stop the source of the frustration (to stop the “spirit” which causes the decent into the next form)… Deal with inequality now, don’t exploit the loophole and wait.
 Address valid fears of your opponents, don’t make them your enemy.
-Embrace the aspect of mixed government which says “no, we don’t always follow the will of the majority or minority, we follow logic and reason”.
+Embrace the aspect of mixed government which says “no, we don’t always follow the will of the majority or minority, we follow logic and reason.”
 Be willing to take some pain now for stability down the road.
 Sure, we all want to deregulate and see some boom now, but sometimes you just need 10% interest rates and a little unhappiness.
-Tell people the truth, a lie may be expedient, but it won’t always have the best results, you can loose trust.
+Tell people the truth, a lie may be expedient, but it won’t always have the best results, you can lose trust.
 Use criminal virtue, but don’t be a criminal.

 Educate the young to be honorable and virtuous, not to value wealth most or to think themselves equals of our greats out of the gate.
 Greatness is earned, and it is only equatable to wealth for the producer class, greatness of a solider or a politician is a thing of honor or virtue, not wealth.